Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment Model: Modeling Overview

 We treat all model parameters, including emissions technology penetration dynamics, as uncertain.
 The statistical model accounts for cross-correlations across the model errors of the three modules as well as independent observation errors.
-We calibrate the model using century-scale observations of population and global domestic products per capita~\citep{Bolt2018-dk} and anthropogenic CO$_2$ emissions (excluding land use emissions)~\citep{Boden2017-yc} (more information about the model calibration procedure is available in Section S2 of Online Resource 1).
-Full details on the derivation of the likelihood function and the choice of prior distributions are available in Sections S3 and S4 of Online Resource 1.
-We additionally consider two expert assessments of global economic growth~\citep{Christensen2018-yt} and CO$_2$ emissions in 2100~\citep{Ho2019-ys} under baseline assumptions to gain additional information about prior distributions and potential future changes to economic and emissions dynamics which are not reflected in the historical data.
+We calibrate the model using century-scale observations of population and global domestic products per capita~\citep{boltMaddisonStyleEstimates2020} and anthropogenic CO$_2$ emissions (excluding land use emissions)~\citep{bodenGlobalRegionalNational2017, friedlingsteinGlobalCarbonBudget2020}.
+As the \citet{boltMaddisonStyleEstimates2020} data extend only to 2018, we extend them to 2020 using World Bank data~\citep{theworldbankGDPPPPConstant2020} for global domestic product per capita and United Nations data for population~\citep{unitednationsdepartmentofeconomicandsocialaffairspopulationdivisionProbabilisticPopulationProjections2019}.
+We also probabilistically invert~\citep{kraanUncertaintyCompartmentalModels2000, fullerProbabilisticInversionExpert2017} three expert assessments in our calibration procedure to gain additional information about prior distributions and potential future changes to population~\citep{unitednationsdepartmentofeconomicandsocialaffairspopulationdivisionProbabilisticPopulationProjections2019}, economic output~\citep{christensenUncertaintyForecastsLongrun2018}, and CO$_2$ emissions~\citep{hoNotAllCarbon2019} which are not reflected in the historical data.
+More information about the model calibration procedure is available in Section S2 of Online Resource 1, while full details on the derivation of the likelihood function and the choice of prior distributions are available in Sections S3 and S4 of Online Resource 1, respectively.